sideeffffect/testoutsource/README.md

 ## TODO

- * reading from file was underspecified, thus stdin used instead
+ * reading from file was underspecified, thus stdin is used instead